ShalilDsilva/ShalilsBookStore/README.txt

 1:06pm EDT
-Added a new class to the models project added migration via pm console the new migartion file was empty because it was not added to db context file update the db context file and rerunned the command got an error for duplicate file
+Added a new class to the models project added migration via pm console a file named 20231106175021_AddCategoryToDb was created in migration folder the new migartion file was empty because it was not added to db context file update the db context file and rerunned the command got an error for duplicate file